-Cromwell Funds Management Limited ABN 63 114 782 777 AFSL 333214 (“CFM”) has prepared this notice and is the responsible entity of, and the issuer of units in, the Cromwell Property Trust 12 ARSN 166 216 995 (“Trust”).
-In making an investment decision in relation to the Trust, it is important that you read the product disclosure statement dated 29 October 2013 (“PDS”).
-The PDS is issued by CFM and is available from www.cromwell.com.au/c12 or by calling Cromwell Investor Services on 1300 276 693.
-The Trust is not open for investment.
+Cromwell Funds Management Limited ABN 63 114 782 777 AFSL 333214 (“CFM”) has prepared this notice and is the responsible entity of, and the issuer of units in, the Cromwell Direct Property Fund ARSN 165 011 905 (“Fund”).
+In making an investment decision in relation to the Fund, it is important that you read the product disclosure statement dated 1 September 2016 (“PDS”).
+The PDS is issued by CFM and is available from www.cromwell.com.au/dpf or by calling Cromwell Investor Services on 1300 276 693.
+Applications for units in the Fund can only be made on the application form accompanying the PDS.
 This notice has been prepared without taking into account your objectives, financial situation or needs.
-Before making an investment decision, you should consider the PDS and assess, with or without your financial or tax adviser, whether the Trust fits your objectives, financial situation or needs.
+Before making an investment decision, you should consider the PDS and assess, with or without your financial or tax adviser, whether the Fund fits your objectives, financial situation or needs.
 CFM and its related bodies corporate, and their associates, do not receive any remuneration or benefits for the general advice given in this notice.
-If you acquire units in the Trust, CFM and certain related parties may receive fees from the Trust and these fees are disclosed in the PDS.
+If you acquire units in the Fund, CFM and certain related parties may receive fees from the Fund and these fees are disclosed in the PDS.